elasticpath/html5-reference-storefront/documentation/extending.md

 Module Basics
 ---------------------

-This section provides an overview of a module's basic components.
+This section provides an overview of the basic components for a Storefront module using our template module, found in <code>modules/_templates</code>, as an example.
-The descriptions below use our template module to describe the basic components of a standard Storefront module.

 **NOTE:** Some of the Cortex API concepts used in the modules, Zoom, Cortex Resources, URIs, Forms, Selectors, ?followLocation, and others are described in the <a href="http://api-cortex-developers.docs.elasticpath.com/drupal/">Cortex API Client Developer Documentation</a>

+*Module Components*

 ![templateModule](https://github.elasticpath.net/cortex/ui-storefront/raw/master/documentation/img/profileModule.png)

 **tmpl.controller.js**

 The controller orchestrates the creation and population of the module's view and model.
-The following is a list of the standard tasks performed by a Storefront module's controller:
+The following lists the standard tasks performed by a Storefront module's controller:

 * Loads the module's dependencies
 * Imports the module's Model and View
 * Executes the model's fetch to populate the model's data
 * Sets the module's views
+* Creates a namespace for the model for reference in the module's template.html
 * Sets the model's listeners (if any)

 ```js